246859/containers/README.md

 # containers
-base data structure and algorithm implemention in go
+base data structure and algorithm implement in go by genericity